microsoft/industry/healthcare/solutions/patientServiceCenter/readme.md

 Select *Application Users* and create a new, where you enter or select the following:

 * User Name: User name of the Bot (this will not be displayed in the chat-widget)
-* Application Id: An application ID for any valid (non-expired) application created in Azure Active Directory.
+* Application Id: An application ID for any valid (non-expired) application created in Azure Active Directory. -->

-*WORK IN PROGRESS*

 ---